 Required Courses & Curriculum Recommendations:

 All TK-8th grade students take the following required classes each year: Language Arts, Math, Science, Social Studies and PE.
-Students may also take enrichment and elective courses from approved curriculum vendors and community partners.
+Students may also take enrichment and elective courses from approved curriculum providers and community partners.

 Below is a list of recommended curriculums for K-8 students by subject.
 These recommendations came from CPCS teachers, staff members, and home-educating parents.
 Please note that these are suggestions and can serve as a jumping off point for choosing curriculum for your child’s educational plan.
 Families can use this as a starting point or explore other options.